niaisoh/api-backend/README.md

-Python create backend for api managed messege with RabbitMQ
+Python creates a backend for api managed message with RabbitMQ